 - Rosa Klebb in From Russia with Love.
 (In the novel, she is explicitly working for the USSR.)

 - General Orlov in Octopussy.
-He wants to do his country an unasked favour by blowing up a nuke in Western Germany, but ends up getting shot by GDR border guards before Gogol can arrest him for theft and embezzlement of Soviet state funds (to pay the terrorists).
+A crooked and power-hungry officer, he wants to do his country an unasked favour by blowing up a nuke in Western Germany, but ends up getting shot by GDR border guards before Gogol can arrest him for theft and embezzlement of Soviet state funds (to pay the terrorists).

 - Christopher Walken's character in A View to a Kill is a French millionaire installed by the Soviets.
 When he goes rogue, the KGB itself attempts to get rid of him.
 After Bond finally manages to kill him, he is offered the Order of Lenin from Gogol.